BrianJr03/Issa-Chat-App/README.md

   - Long press to `copy` a Chat's text

-- Dark / Light Mode

-  - Based on your system settings, this app supports both dark and light mode

 - Settings Dialog

   - You can do a few things in `Settings`
     - Add & Update API Key
     - Remove all chats
     - Toggle `Auto-play`, which allows one to automatically play an incoming Chat's text

-    - Toggle a random `Conversational Context` being set on app start
+- Dark / Light Mode - Applied based on your system settings

 - Export Conversations - Download an entire `Conversation` as a JSON and PDF